 Thought you were one and done with the gifts?
 You'll need to get another gift for the actual wedding, but don't feel like you need to give a gift that night, even if it's cash or a check.
 You have a full year after the wedding to send a congratulatory present.

 4. A Place to Crash

-It might be a good idea to book a hotel room for the night before and of the wedding, especially if you're traveling from far away.
-That way you don't have to worry about rushing to get to the wedding on the day of or be concerned with driving home late at night after the celebration ends.
-If getting a hotel is just too big a strain on your wallet, check out AirBnB or get a group of friends together and split a hotel for the weekend.
+It might be a good idea to book a hotel room for the night before and the night of the wedding, especially if you're traveling from far away.
+That way, you don't have to worry about rushing to get to the wedding on the day of or be concerned with driving home late at night after the celebration ends.
+If getting a hotel is just too big a strain on your wallet, check out AirBnB or get a group of friends together and split a hotel room for the weekend.

 5. A Way to Get There

 Here's where you'll find yourself spending the most cash.
 Whether you're flying, taking a train, or renting a car and driving cross-country, aim to book your travel plans in advance to avoid hiked up fees and last-minute stress.

 With the presence of social media, you can't dare wear the same outfit to two weddings in a row, right?
 Wrong.
 Especially if you can't afford to buy a new dress for your eighth wedding of the year.
 Pro tip: Wear the same go-to gown or suit, but pair it with new or different accessories to make the old dress look brand new on the 'Gram.

 Jen Glantz is a "professional bridesmaid" and the founder of Bridesmaid for Hire.
 She's the author of All My Friends Are Engaged and frequently wears old bridesmaids' dresses to the grocery store and on first dates.